fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

-If you are importing any module, then the Python[]{#id326134555 .indexterm} interpreter checks if that module is available or not.
+If you are importing any module, then the Python interpreter checks if that module is available or not.
 You can do this by using the `import` statement.
 If that module is available, then you will see the `>>>` prefix after pressing the [*Enter*] key.
 This indicates that the execution was